Elden913/zsb/README.md

 Very Simple status bar for wayland (mangowm) written in zig.
-Program are not organized very well, only for personal use.
+Program is not organized very well, only for personal use.

 Uses the dwl ipc protocol